mfocchi/lab-docker/install_docker_windows.md

 2. install ubuntu terminal from Microsoft Store
 3. launch ubuntu terminal from start to open a terminal
-4. Download [Docker Desktop for Windows following this procedure: https://docs.docker.com/desktop/windows/wsl/
+4. Download Docker Desktop for Windows following this procedure: https://docs.docker.com/desktop/windows/wsl/ and start it.

 5. open an ubuntu terminal and type: